 Heather grew up in Connecticut and began working in the veterinary and zoo fields in high school.
 Once started, she could never imagine doing anything else.
 Upon graduation from the University of Vermont in 2009 with a degree in Animal Science, she decides to stay in Burlington and pursue a career as a veterinary technician.
-After spending multiple years in two different private practices in the area (most recently River Cove Animal Hospital), she decided in 2014 to challenge herself even more and accept a position managing the medical program here at HSCC.
-She conducts exams and vaccines for all of the animals coming into the shelter, works with local vets to schedule needed surgeries, and keeps up on the overall health of the HSCC population.
-She works closely with Dr. Debolt to manage the many tough medical cases we receive here, and to get them ready to be adopted out.
-She is thrilled to be working at HSCC with a fantastic team, while getting to realize her dream of working in animal welfare.
-Currently living in South Burlington with her boyfriend, she loves ballroom dancing, painting and sketching, cooking delicious food, and spending time with their (now three!) very cute cats and one equally cute crested gecko.
+After spending multiple years in private practices in the area, she joined the HSCC team in 2014 to manage the medical program.
+Heather conducts exams, vaccines and testing for all of the animals coming into the shelter, works with local vets to schedule needed surgeries, keeps up on the overall health of the HSCC animal population, and works closely with HSCC's veterinarian of record to manage and adopt out the many tough medical cases HSCC receives.
+She loves coming to HSCC every day to work with a fantastic team and do her dream work in animal welfare!
+Heather currently lives in South Burlington with her boyfriend, and when not working, loves ballroom dancing, painting and sketching, cooking delicious food, and spending time with their very cute cats and equally cute crested gecko.

 Mike Miceli: Building Maintenance and Repairman